meteor/meteor/content/routing.md

 <h3 id="redirecting-dynamically">Redirecting dynamically</h3>

-If however, you need some data to redirect, you'll need to render part of the component hierarchy, as that is the place where data subscribing happens.
+If however, you need to wait for the server to supply some data to know where to redirect to, you'll need to render part of the component hierarchy, as that is the place where data subscribing happens.
 For example, in the Todos example app, we want to make the root (`/`) route redirect to the first known list.
 To achieve this, we need to render a special `rootRedirector` route:

 ```js
 FlowRouter.route('/', {